johnpuddephatt/zwl/src/posts/zero-waste-valentines.md

 A lot of waste is created on Valentine's Day from unwanted gifts.
 And jewellery is often made in unfair conditions.

 *This year, why not get more creative with gift ideas.
-Could you could buy less, give experiences, upcycle, buy secondhand, make gifts or buy local/ethical gifts?*
+Could you buy less, give experiences, upcycle, buy secondhand, make gifts or buy local/ethical gifts?*

 ### **Chocolates**